-For the deposits, if user makes all deposits to the same address, you will receive the same values of "foreign_id" and "address" parameters every time.
-Parameter "address" will show what address received money from the user.
+For the deposits, if the user makes all the deposits to the same address, you will receive the same values of "foreign_id" and "address" parameters every time.
+Parameter "address" will show which address received funds from the user.
 It is the address from our system.

-For the withdrawals, you will receive different values of "foreign_id" and "address" parameters in every callback.
-Parameter "address" in this case will show user's address where we sent money.
+For withdrawals, you will receive different values of "foreign_id" and "address" parameters in every callback.
+Parameter "address" in this case will show the user's address where we sent funds.

-When user sends you the same amount on the same address you will receive very similar callbacks.
-In order to understand whether you see several callbacks for the one transaction or there were more than one transaction, you can use "ID" parameter from the root element in the callback JSON.
+When a user sends you the same amount on the same address you will receive very similar callbacks.
+In order to understand whether you see several callbacks for the one transaction or if there was more than one transaction, you can use the "ID" parameter from the root element in the callback JSON.
 This parameter is unique for all transactions from our end.

-If a user complains that he made a deposit and doesn't see this deposit on his account we recommend you the following steps:
+If a user complains that they made a deposit and can't see this deposit on their account we recommend that you do the following steps:

-if it is confirmed, check "Transaction info" section to see what your system responses to our callbacks
+if it is confirmed, check the "Transaction info" section to see what your system responded to our callbacks.

-if we can't deliver you the callbacks, check your callback handler on your end
+if we can't deliver you the callbacks, check the callback handler on your end.

-if transaction is not confirmed in our system, go to blockchain explorer and check if this transaction has a minimum number of confirmations
+if the transaction is not confirmed in our system, go to a blockchain explorer and check if this transaction has a minimum number of confirmations.

-if it doesn't has the defined number of confirmations the user need to wait until minimum number of the confirmations will be reached
+if it doesn't have the defined number of confirmations the user needs to wait until the minimum number of confirmations has been reached.

-Here you can find the information about the minimum number of the confirmations for each cryptocurrency:
+Here you can find the information about the minimum number of confirmations for each cryptocurrency: